 Your child’s classroom is a great place for us to reach many children at one time.
 Our school outreach program brings health professionals to area elementary schools.
 The goal is to address your child and his or her classmates’ common health and safety issues to help encourage long-term health for local families.

-Check out these parent newsletters designed to help you stay informed:
+Check out these parent newsletters resources designed to help you stay informed: